mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 ISED is initialized with a sample count $k$, representing the number of samples to take from the predicted distributions in each training iteration.

 Suppose that we initialize $k=3$, and we use a categorical sampling procedure.
 ISED might sample the following pairs of symbols: (1, 2), (1, 0), (2, 1).
-ISED would then evaluate $P$ on these symbol pairs, obtaining the following outputs: 3, 1, 3.
+ISED would then evaluate $P$ on these symbol pairs, obtaining the outputs 3, 1, and 3.

 **Estimate**